Azure/terraform-azurerm-avm-ptn-alz/README.md

 The new proposed architecture contains two items:

-1. A new provider to perform the necessary data processing for policies, role assignments and management groups.
+1. A new *provider* to perform the necessary data processing for policies, role assignments and management groups.
-2. A new lightweight module, which takes the outputs of the provider and then deploys the resources using standard Azure providers (AzureRM/AzAPI).
+2. A new lightweight *module*, which takes the outputs of the provider and then deploys the resources using standard Azure providers (AzureRM/AzAPI).

 None of these items exist yet!
 But we would like to show you how they could work to get feedback 😃